superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 Next, let's compare the performance of KGE and LLMs on the ogbl-wikikg2 dataset, drawn from Wikidata.
 This dataset includes 2.5 million unique entities, 535 types of relations, and 17.1 million fact triplets.
 We'll evaluate their performance using hit rates (ratio of correct answers), following the guidelines provided in [Stanford's Open Graph Benchmark](https://ogb.stanford.edu/docs/linkprop/#ogbl-wikikg2).

 First, we create textual representations for each node within the graph by crafting sentences that describe their connections, like this: "[node] [relation1] [neighbor1], [neighbor2]. [node] [relation2] [neighbor3], [neighbor4]. ..."
-We then feed these textual representations were into a LLM – specifically, the `BAAI/bge-base-en-v1.5` model available on [HuggingFace](https://huggingface.co/BAAI/bge-base-en-v1.5).
-The embeddings resulting from this process serve as our node embeddings.
+We then feed these textual representations into a LLM – specifically, the `BAAI/bge-base-en-v1.5` model available on [HuggingFace](https://huggingface.co/BAAI/bge-base-en-v1.5).
+The embeddings that result from this process serve as our node embeddings.

 For queries, we take a similar textual representation approach, creating descriptions of the query but omitting the specific entity in question.
 With these representations in hand, we utilize dot product similarity to find and rank relevant answers.